 Writing for Change

-This project, led by Elizabeth West, Georgia Rhoades, Mary Anne Maier, Christine Dave, Lisa Redman, and Jill Smith, is in its fifth year of focused monthly meetings for community women writers.
-Each spring, WWP presents its work in a performance of writing, song, and movement, directed by Mary Anne Maier.
-For information about joining the group, email C.C.
-Hendricks at email@example.com.
-We have explored themes of pilgrimage, healing, and kindness, producing writing for performance and community.
+This project, begun in 2010, led by Georgia Rhoades, Mary Anne Maier, Christine Dave, Jill Smith, Anne Wright, and Julie Kraus, is in its fifth year of focused monthly meetings for community women writers.
+Each year, WWP presents its work in a performance of writing, song, and movement, directed by Mary Anne Maier.
+For information about joining the group, email Julie Karaus at firstname.lastname@example.org.
+We have explored themes of pilgrimage, healing, and challenge, producing writing for performance and community.

 Leadership, Community Businesses and Non-Profits: